 See the “Beitou public hot spring recommendations” section below for all the details and history of the hot spring.

 Opposite the Beitou Public Hot Spring on Guangming Road, Longnice Hot Spring (瀧乃湯) is the oldest continuously running bathhouse in Beitou.
 In the small yard at the front, there is a historic stone stela commemorating a visit to Beitou by Japanese Crown Prince Hirohito.
 Taking a soak here is a good way to immerse yourself in Beitou’s history in a traditional Japanese bathhouse setting.

 See more information about Longnice in the “Beitou public hot spring recommendations” section below.

-There’s another somewhat historic hot spring hotel near Longnice called Phoenix Pavilion (Feng Hwang Ger Hotel) (see on Booking / Agoda / TripAdvisor).
+There’s another somewhat historic hot spring hotel near Longnice called Phoenix Pavilion (Feng Hwang Ger Hotel) (book hot spring experience or see on Booking / Agoda / TripAdvisor).
 Built over 40 years ago, it has an old-time Taiwan vibe and decent, airy private rooms.
 According to the hotel’s website, many Taiwanese films and TV shows have been shot on site.
+Kids are not allowed.